RaoAkif/Quran/README.md

 # Quran App

 > This Quran App gets Videos of all thirty Paras of the Holy Quran from YouTube.
-I made this App for my Father.
+I made this App for my father.
 He wanted to watch a specific Playlist of Holy Quran with ease, because he is not in with the technology devices.

 ## Built With